deanrivers/Canary/README.md

 1. There will be one type of measurement made for each new device with a randomly generated value.
 In the real world, devices should be detected when "adding" a device instead of being manually entered by the user with measurements and the type of device.<br>
 <br>

 <i>P.S...
-I created my own API endpoint to demonstrate POST (something is fishy which I am looking into).</i>
+I created my own API endpoint to demonstrate POST (something is fishy with how I was attempting to post to the heroku endpoint which was provided.
+I am looking into this).</i>